Welcome to Lanzarote cruise port! (Post updated: January 2024)

 - In case your cruise line charges for the shuttle buses, I advise you to take a taxi, as it will probably cost you less than a shuttle bus.
 Taxi prices are normally displayed in the port and are relatively cheap.
 For longer distances, always negotiate the price.
 Also, before docking, check where your cruise ship docks.
 If it’s closer to the city, you can also walk.

 - Lanzarote boasts a very mild, desert climate with mild winters and warm summers.
-For useful cruise packing tips, check out my article What to Pack for a Cruise in 2023 – Top 60 Cruise Essentials
+For useful cruise packing tips, check out my article What to Pack for a Cruise – Top 55 Cruise Essentials

 - One of the best ways to get around the island is by car.
 Renting a car is quite affordable and getting around the island is easy.
-Roads are clearly marked and well maintained, and it’s relatively easy to find parking wherever you go.
+Roads are marked and well-maintained, and it’s relatively easy to find parking wherever you go.
 Check out Lanzarote rent-a-car deals

 - Explore Lanzarote tours and activities